archieffa/exploratory-analysis-titanic/README.md

 4. age: The age of the passenger.

 ## Methodology
 1. Data Cleaning: Handle missing values by using mode for categorical columns and median for numerical columns.
-Remove any duplicate records to maintain data quality.
+Remove duplicate records to maintain data quality.
 2. Exploratory Data Analysis (EDA): Analyze the distributions of key variables and explore relationships between different factors influencing survival, such as age and gender.
 3. Data Visualization: Create visualizations to support findings and make it easier to interpret the data (e.g., pie charts, bar plots, heatmaps).